 Evidence of Student Learning

-Assessment: This is one of the most challenging components of developing a DLP.
+Assessment: This is one of the most challenging components of developing an RLP.
 Teachers will think differently about the frequency and end goal of assessment.
-Instead of relying on traditional assessment methods that might not fit the distance learning model, new methods (infographics, video presentations, oral assessments, etc.) will be considered and utilized to assess student achievement of standards.
-Assessment accommodations may be considered, when necessary, to support the DLP.
+Instead of relying on traditional assessment methods that might not fit the remote learning model, new methods (infographics, video presentations, oral assessments, etc.) will be considered and utilized to assess student achievement of standards.
+Assessment accommodations may be considered, when necessary, to support the RLP.

 Online monitoring of student progress/student assessment will be done through: